 Conversions: Website conversions are notoriously low—in the 2-3% on average for hotels—and yet web bookings are a lifeline to profitable direct channel reservations.
 Carefully tracking the volume of visits against the conversion rate can alert you to problems and encourage you to be creative with your strategies (offering value-adds, packages, or sometimes simply adjusting your language).
 It is entirely possible that independent and smaller chains will have lower website conversion rates than chains because travelers have more questions and concerns about the product.
 The flip side is a greater willingness to pay a premium when those questions are addressed well.

 Channel Costs: Guest acquisition costs for independents and small groups have an exponentially greater impact than they do for brands.
 With typically less money available for marketing, smaller hotel groups must carefully track channel costs.
 A true understanding of the cost of every single OTA booking, direct channel booking, GDS reservation, and so forth is the only way to create the ideal channel mix that will keep costs in check while also increasing occupancy and ADR.
+Another solution could be investing in smart distribution services, like Shiji Distribution Solutions for example.

 What independents and small to mid-sized hotel groups need more than any of these things individually is the ability to see them all at the same time, which is the impetus behind Snapshot On Demand (for enterprise) and Analytics Pro (for independents and small groups).
 Mid-sized chains all the way to independents have a giant bonus in the ability to be flexible and pivot with the market instead of dealing with bureaucratic systems or big bulky technology in order to effect change.
 Additionally, without franchise costs and the extra fees that inevitably end up going to brand programs, there are funds that could theoretically be allocated 1). to marketing to increase volume or 2). to training to increase conversions and guest service or 3). to technology to support revenue management.
 While the market is ripe for independents and more experiential brands, the data must be available.
 New guests achieved now will become loyal guests down the road when the market is slower, and in slower markets, independents and small chains are the first to suffer.